radius logo

 SpareFoot Storage Beat: What’s it like to try to close deals during the coronavirus pandemic and the recession?
 What hurdles have you had to overcome?

 Cameron Vale: The sector continues to feel strong operational pressure from new properties coming online and existing lease-up properties struggling to push rates and occupancy.
 These concerns were already at the forefront of every transaction prior to COVID-19.
-With self storage remaining open throughout the pandemic, the sector has performed better than most other asset classes.
+With self storage remaining open throughout the pandemic, the storage sector has performed better than most other asset classes.
 Most operators have reported decreased rental activity across the board.
 In times of crisis, the sector has historically done well.

 On the transactional side, the biggest question is: Will things continue to pick up in the lending market?
 Banks are under intense pressure to service existing borrowers and PPP loans, so they are slow to acquire new business from customers without a strong balance sheet and a pre-existing relationship.
 Most transactions have seen longer timeframes.